Minor Discomforts in Pregnancy and Their Remedies

 Q: Can I exercise?

-A: Before beginning any exercise program, talk with your doctor to make sure you do not have any obstetric or health conditions that would limit your activity.
+A: Before beginning any exercise program, talk with your health care provider to make sure you do not have any obstetric or health conditions that would limit your activity.
 Ask about any specific exercise or sports that interest you.
-Your doctor can offer advice about what type of exercise routine is best for you.
+Your OB or midwife can offer advice about what type of exercise routine is best for you.

 Q: Can I garden?